 What is your typical process for working with a new customer?

-I normally go out to the customer's site or home to view the floors that need to be refinished or installed.
-Meeting the customer and seeing their home in person allows me to easily access the customer's requirements and provide the customer with an accurate estimate.
+I normally go out to the customer's site or home to view the floors which need work.
+Meeting the customer and seeing their home in person allows me to easily access their requirements and provide the customer with an accurate estimate.

 What education and/or training do you have that relates to your work?

 I am a member of the National Flooring Association and have been working with hardwood floors since 1995.
 I started as an apprentice working for another company then branched out on my own to start Future Floor Surfacing, specializing in hardwood flooring.
 I have many years experience installing, refinishing, staining, color-matching and repairing hardwood floors.